nabaai-admin/ilens_demo/DOCKER_CHANGES.md

 ## ✅ Summary of Changes

-All Docker configurations have been updated to reflect the **I Lens Yemen AI Demo** project, removing all references to previous projects (CleanLife, Yemen Mobile, Naba AI, etc.).
+All Docker configurations have been updated to reflect the **I Lens I Lens AI Demo** project, removing all references to previous projects (CleanLife, Yemen Mobile, Naba AI, etc.).

 ---